 In addition, a glass of warm water with lemon, or warm broths and soups, are also perfect for soothing a sore throat.

 Absolutely you can!
 Here’s an awesome thieves diy recipe you can use.

 Thieves oil contains cinnamon and clove oil, which are not safe for pregnancy.
 Therefore, it’s best to avoid using thieves essential oil while pregnant.

 What can I do for a sore throat while pregnant?

 When it comes to essential oils you can use lavender, tea tree, ginger, eucalyptus, sandalwood and peppermint oils during pregnancy.

 They’re all great for sore throats.
 Be sure to read this guide on essential oils for pregnancy for details on how to properly dilute oils during pregnancy.

 In addition to essential oils, the American Pregnancy Association also recommends drinking warm tea and gargling salt water.

-Now, before we wrap up, keep in mind that are various brands that make a blend with all – or most – of the oils in thieves.
+Now, before we wrap up, keep in mind that there are various brands that make a blend with all – or most – of the oils in thieves.